EVNex review

 Recommendation

-The Evnex E2 has a good operating temperature range for Australia and is competitively priced for an EV charger able to smart charge.
+The Evnex E2 has a good operating temperature range for Australia and is competitively priced for an EV charger that's able to smart charge.
 As its three-year warranty is longer than some of the competition, I think it’s worth considering if you’re in the market for a smart charger.

 EVNex has 1 EV charger in our database